 Finding accommodation for when you first arrive

-When people first arrive in Jersey, they haven’t always managed to secure a suitable place to live.
-It can be easier to wait until you’re in the island to find somewhere so that you’re able to view potential properties as they become available.
-Before signing any housing contracts with landlords or estate agents, you will need to get a registration card which shows your residential and employment status, from Customer and Local Services.
+Before signing any housing contracts with landlords or estate agents, you'll need to get a registration card which shows your residential and employment status, from Customer and Local Services.
 Many people arrange short-term accommodation whilst they look for something longer term.

 Hotels or guest houses are a good choice in the short term.
 You should try to book in advance to avoid any chance of not finding suitable accommodation within your budget.

-A list of hotels and guest houses can be found on the Visit Jersey website.
+List of hotels and guest houses on the Visit Jersey website.

 Research accommodation options